Fermi (microarchitecture): Warp scheduling

 The Fermi architecture uses a two-level, distributed thread scheduler.

 Each SM can issue instructions consuming any two of the four green execution columns shown in the schematic Fig. 1.
 For example, the SM can mix 16 operations from the 16 first column cores with 16 operations from the 16 second column cores, or 16 operations from the load/store units with four from SFUs, or any other combinations the program specifies.

-Note that 64-bit floating point operations consumes both the first two execution columns.
-This implies that an SM can issue up to 32 single-precision (32-bit) floating point operations or 16 double-precision (64-bit) floating point operations at a time.
+64-bit floating point operations require both the first two execution columns, so run at half the speed of 32-bit operations.

-GigaThread Engine

-The GigaThread engine schedules thread blocks to various SMs.

 Dual Warp Scheduler

 At the SM level, each warp scheduler distributes warps of 32 threads to its execution units.
-Threads are scheduled in groups of 32 threads called warps.
 Each SM features two warp schedulers and two instruction dispatch units, allowing two warps to be issued and executed concurrently.
 The dual warp scheduler selects two warps, and issues one instruction from each warp to a group of 16 cores, 16 load/store units, or 4 SFUs.

 Most instructions can be dual issued; two integer instructions, two floating instructions, or a mix of integer, floating point, load, store, and SFU instructions can be issued concurrently.

 Double precision instructions do not support dual dispatch with any other operation.